knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 &nbsp; &nbsp; When you are a Maker, Builder and Founder(or trying to be one), you must played around terms IDEA, CONCEPT, POC[^1], PROTOTYPE , MVP[^2] and PRODUCT.
 But have you ever wondered how these are related and differ.
 Should you really bother to differentiate these.
 Actually you should, at least after my experience.
 After successful delivery of multiple MVPs on production grade and not sure what to do next, I finally discovered some other component called USERS who eventually become CUSTOMER.
 Then landed on "Build what customer want ?" eventually you should be "Talking to User", "what to ask" , "how to ask" etc.

-**"PROTOTYPE"** is heavily overloaded term, [SCOTT WITTHOFT](https://www.linkedin.com/in/switthoft/) disects through numerous dimensions from this life saver ["This is a PROTOTYPE"](https://dschool.stanford.edu/shop/this-is-a-prototype) .
+**PROTOTYPE** is heavily overloaded term, [SCOTT WITTHOFT](https://www.linkedin.com/in/switthoft/) dissects from numerous dimensions through this awesome life saver [This is a PROTOTYPE](https://dschool.stanford.edu/shop/this-is-a-prototype) .

-#### PROTOTYPE:
+> #### PROTOTYPE

-What is it as a nown,as a verb ?
-Stakeholders involved in proto typing ?
+> What is it as a nown, as a verb ?
 Where will you do ?
 What do you need to do ?
 How to do ?
 Who can do it ?
 What mindset is needed ?
-How long can you do ?
+How long you have to do ?
 How many would you do ?
+Stakeholders involved in prototyping ?
 How do you test ?
 What would you observe ?
 What is the output ?
 What is the outcome ?

-With all these enquiries it addresses many questions and frustrations, and helps to germinate a seed of an idea and grow it to a Tree.
+With all these inquiries it addresses many questions and frustrations on the path of product/feature building.
+This process can pave awesome road map to germinate a seed of an idea and grow it to a Tree.
 This must read from d.school clarifies,

-- what is a prototype and what is not a prototype .
+- what is a prototype ?
 - What do you need to build one ?
 - How do you build one ?
 - How do you test ?
 - What do you get from this exercise.

-If I would have realized the concepts in this book earlier, I would have reached product markt fit.
-Instead of wandering around
+If I would have realized the concepts in this book earlier, I would have reached product market fit by this time.
+Instead of wandering around following things during my product building excercise,

 1. Build the prototype (with efficient code and best UI deployed on cutting edge CI/CD )
 2. Sales : "How to learn to sell in 12 hours ?"